Dr. Zoe Shaw, A Year of Self-Care

 Through the years, when holidays came, my thoughts inevitably drifted to the ideal family I didn’t have.
 When we think of family, particularly parents, I see them as the pillars of the family.
 They are two strong pillars standing on each side of the family.
 Pillars that shelter us from the storms of life.

-Many years ago, my husband, Jeff, asked me after a church service on Father’s Day weekend if it was hard to hear the sermon about dads.
+i want my husband to be an involved dadMany years ago, my husband, Jeff, asked me after a church service on Father’s Day weekend if it was hard to hear the sermon about dads.
 I said no; I am at peace with my dad.
-Watching Jeff interact with our children who are now grown has given me a glimpse of how life could have been if my dad was present in my life.
-My children have been blessed to have a father who is attentive, loving, and a constant in their lives.
+Watching Jeff interact with our children, who are now grown, has given me a glimpse of how life could have been if my dad was present in my life.
+My children have been blessed to have a father who is attentive, loving and a constant in their lives.

-Patterns in families repeat themselves unless we decide to change them.
-My dad’s dad rejected him.
-He thought my dad was not his child.
-When my dad lost his mom while giving birth to his brother at age eight, he was sent to live with his aunt.
-The conditions were not very favorable for my dad, and his self-report is that he was an ornery little boy that didn’t help the situation.
 Just last year, through DNA testing and connecting with relatives through 23andme, there is evidence that my dad was his dad’s biological son.
-How sad that his dad passed away in 2011 at the age of 101 with no contact throughout my dad’s adult life.
+How sad that his dad passed away in 2011 at the age of 101, with no contact throughout my dad’s adult life.

 Author Laura Hillenbrand, in the book Unbroken, says, “We hold on to pain because we want to control the punishment of those who’ve wounded us.
 But what happens is they end up controlling us.”

-Despite the brokenness, I forgave my father.
+Despite the Brokenness, I Forgave my Father

 I decided to forgive my dad many years ago because I knew that is what God desires for those who follow Him.
 Forgiveness was an ongoing decision for me.
-When a thought about my dad came up, I could ruminate on it or remind myself that I let go off the hurt many years ago.
+When a thought about my dad came up, I could ruminate on it or remind myself that I had let go of the hurt many years ago.
 True forgiveness comes from God.

 Micah 7:18 says, “Who is a God like you, who pardons sin and forgives the transgression of the remnant of his inheritance?
 You do not stay angry forever but delight to show mercy.”